Yaddo Application Guidelines

 Five admissions panels consider applications to Yaddo in the following disciplines:

 Applicants should apply to the Admissions Panel that best represents the project they wish to undertake should they be invited for a residency.
 Applicants may apply to only one admissions panel, and in one genre, at a time.
 Artists working in new disciplines or on projects that do not fit easily into above disciplinary categories are encouraged to contact the Program Director about which category is most appropriate for their project.

 Small groups (2 to 3 individuals) of artists wishing to work collaboratively are encouraged to apply.
 Each member of the group will need to submit an individual application under "Collaborative Teams."
 Support personnel or interpretive artists, such as computer programmers, instrumentalists, set and lighting designers and dancers, cannot be included in a residency as part of a collaborative team.

 Artists are required to have two current references on file for each application.
 In selecting two references, please choose among individuals who have known your work for at least five years.
 Jurors evaluating your application give more consideration to references from peers in your field; therefore, only one reference from a former professor or teacher is permitted.
 References are considered current for a five-year cycle, starting from the application deadline for which the references were initially submitted.
-Artists who have been in residence at Yaddo within the past five years need not submit new references, but should confirm eligibility for exemption with the Yaddo office before submitting an application.
+Artists who have been in residence at Yaddo within the past five years need not submit new references.